calvinzhoufeng/backend-coding-test/Readme.md

 ### Security

+1. Please refer to PR #2 from branch loadtest

-SQL injection is handled by Golang ORM framework GORM, regarding to the details how SQL injection is handled, please refer to https://gorm.io/docs/security.html.
+2. SQL injection is handled by Golang ORM framework GORM, regarding to the details how SQL injection is handled, please refer to https://gorm.io/docs/security.html.
 The rule of thumb is that the Security control should be handled in a separate layer from logic layer, e.g. a middleware

 ### Load Testing

-TODO
+1. Please refer to PR #2 from branch loadtest
+2. `artillery run load-test.yaml` to trigger the load test